-- In some cases fever and discharge from the wound.
+- In some cases, fever and discharge from the wound.

 Several causes of perichondritis were identified, and a study of 85 patients suggested the most common causes, including minor trauma, burns, and ear piercing.

-In particular, cartilage damage is not a necessary prerequisite; Infection can occur if the overlying meatus skin is subject to even trivial trauma, such as a scratch from an infected nail.
+In particular, cartilage damage is not a prerequisite; Infection can occur if the overlying meatus skin is subject to even trivial trauma, such as a scratch from an infected nail.

 In a significant percentage of cases, no major cause can be identified.

-However, several authors postulate that an increasing incidence of perichondritis may be associated with the increasing popularity of high chondral perforation, which causes removal of the perichondrium and microfracture of the avascular cartilage while directly introducing infection.
+However, several authors postulate that an increasing incidence of perichondritis may be associated with the growing popularity of high chondral perforation, which causes removal of the perichondrium and microfracture of the avascular cartilage while directly introducing infection.